West Virginia WESTEST Test Prep

 Are your children preparing for the West Virginia Educational Standards Test, known WESTEST?
 WESTEST, or WESTEST 2 as the latest version of the test is called, measures the progress of students from third grade to eleventh grade.
 West Virginia WESTEST results provide actionable data that will help parents, teachers, and students improve academic performance in reading/language arts, math, writing, science, and social studies.
 The West Virginia Department of Education (WVDE) also uses WESTEST results in evaluating each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

-Time4Learning and Time4Writing—two online services that teach many of the WESTEST 2 test skills—offer this page to support your research on the best ways to help your kids with WESTEST 2 practice and preparation.
+Time4Learning—an online service that teaches many of the WESTEST 2 test skills—offers this page to support your research on the best ways to help your kids with WESTEST 2 practice and preparation.

 WESTEST 2 at a Glance